aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/04_validation/_index.en.md

   }
 }	{{< /highlight >}}

-➡️ Step 5: Paste your event pattern into the "Event pattern" text box on the form and click **Save**.
+➡️ Step 5: Building the event pattern.
+Return to the AWS Console and then in the "Event source" section, select **Other**.

 {{< figure
 	src="/images/triggering-step5.png"
 	alt="Step 5"
 >}}

-➡️ Step 6: Scroll down to the **Select targets** section, and chose **Step Functions state machine** from the dropdown list.
-Select **RiderPhotoProcessing** for the **State Machine** value and click **Create**.
-Note, this will automatically create the role needed to invoke the Step Function from this event for you.
+Scroll down to the "Event pattern section and copy/paste your event pattern from your text editor into the "Event pattern" text box on the form and click **Next**.

 {{< figure
-	src="/images/triggering-step6.png"
+	src="/images/triggering-step5b.png"
-	alt="Step 6"
+	alt="Step 5b"
 >}}

-You should see that the ImageProcessing rule was created successfully.
+➡️ Step 6: Selecting event targets and finishing the rule creation process.
+For the "Target types", select **AWS service**, and chose **Step Functions state machine** from the dropdown list of available targets.
+Select **RiderPhotoProcessing** for the **State Machine** value and click **Create a new role for this specific resource**.
+Finally, click **Next**.

 {{< figure
+	src="/images/triggering-step6a.png"
+	alt="Step 6a"
+>}}

+There is no need to add tags to this resource, so simply click **Next**

+{{< figure
 	src="/images/triggering-step6b.png"
 	alt="Step 6b"
+>}}

+On the "Review and create" screen, scroll to the bottom of the screen and click the **Create rule** button to finish up the rule creation.

+{{< figure
+	src="/images/triggering-step6c.png"
+	alt="Step 6c"
+>}}

+You should see that the ImageProcessing rule was created successfully.

+{{< figure
+	src="/images/triggering-step6d.png"
+	alt="Step 6d"
 >}}

 ### Adjust our state Machine